-Our aim is that each of our six main towns (Musselburgh, Tranent, Haddington, Dunbar, North Berwick and Prestonpans) will have a central hub with multiple chargepoints, at least one of these will be able to charge a vehicle in less than 30 minutes (Rapid charge).
-In other satellite sites we will install Fast chargepoints, capable of delivering a full charge in under 4 hours.
-Where we have requests from individuals without off-street parking we will look to install additional (and perhaps lower powered) on-street public EV chargepoints for residential use.
+Over 2019 our chargepoint network will grow to over 50 units, with each of our six main towns (Musselburgh, Tranent, Haddington, Dunbar, North Berwick and Prestonpans) having a central hub with multiple chargepoints, at least one of which is able to charge a vehicle in less than 30 minutes (Rapid charge).

 Locations of publicly available electric vehicle (EV) chargepoints in Scotland